 - Tailoring training as income-generating program.
-We are in need of sewing machines and materials: USD 2,000.
+We are in need of sewing machines and materials, of which the estimated cost is USD 3,000.

 All these projects are helping the orphans to go to school and lead a normal and happy life.
 Imagine a child without a parent, and with little hope.
 You can help give that child hope by supporting our projects.
 Any donation makes a difference.
 You are welcome to visit our programs.
 Many thanks in advance for your support.

 Founder and CEO

 This primary school is operating in Ibencho.
 It has approximately 120 students, ranging from kindergarten to grade 5 (4 to 9 years of age).
 Thanks to a donor, a groundfloor building was recently constructed, and equipped with basic furniture.
 We are hoping to finish up the classrooms and construct an extra level on it.
 The school has access to clean water.
 For the moment, the 2 most urgent needs are: